by Shereen Ahmed

 Although My Fair Lady examines the social inequalities of early 20th century England, this show feels eerily familiar to 21st century US, intertwining class, race, and gender into one potent revival.
 What better time to revive this show than now?

 It is simply not enough to examine class without also understanding the intersection of race and gender and how these three pillars of discrimination can alter the human experience.
-If Eliza were a person of color, would her experience be different?
+If Eliza were Middle Eastern, would her experience be different?
 Possibly.

 Lincoln Center Theater’s production of My Fair Lady is more diverse than any other production of the musical seen in Broadway and West End history.
 It is breaking ground in diversity, inclusiveness and equal opportunity by opening a once sealed door.
 After more than 60 years since the original show’s premiere, they are sending an important message to those whose hope for their own future in the theatre could be impacted by the fact that this barrier has finally been broken.
 That makes LCT a true pioneer in changing the realm of American Theatre, and I couldn’t feel more humbled and grateful for the opportunity to perform in my dream show, in my dream role.
 A role that I felt was never an option for me before this production.